webrecorder/public-web-archives/README.md

 However, archives which only present derived content, such as screenshots, can also be included on a case-by-case basis.

-Currently, endpoints for the following common web archiving APIs, if supported by the web archive, are included in the list:
+Currently, WAM supports specifies that the following common web archiving APIs, if supported by the web archive, should be listed:

 - `memento` -- Support for [Memento Protocol](https://tools.ietf.org/html/rfc7089), the appropriate endpoints should be included.